-Thanks to the internet, streaming has become one of the primary ways people listen to music, whether on their smartphones, at home, on their computers, or elsewhere – but that doesn't mean it's been easy for songwriters to sort out the process of getting paid for all that exposure.
-Royalty rates are set at a variety of different percentages, usually based on the digital service’s gross revenue for a period of time, and even industry pros and publishing execs who have been in the industry for decades can find themselves confused.
+Royalty rates are set at a variety of different percentages — usually based on a digital service’s gross revenue over a period of time, and a host of other factors.
+Even industry professionals and publishing executives who have been in the industry for decades often find themselves confused.

 The Breakdown By Subscription

-Unlike Spotify, Apple Music doesn’t have a free subscription, which accounts for its higher per-play rate.
-Also Apple voluntarily offers an elevated payout for mechanical publishing, which is good news for songwriters.
-Apple has also increased its payout per stream from last year, when it paid $0.0064.
-In 2018, Apple is paying $0.00783 per stream.
+Unlike Spotify, Apple Music doesn’t have a free subscription model; this helps account for its higher per-play rate ($0.0076 per stream as of early 2021).
+Apple also offers an elevated payout for mechanical publishing, which is good news for songwriters.

 Keep Your Head Up